Tender & Flaky Buttermilk Biscuits

 - 1 stick very cold unsalted butter

-- 1 cup plus 2 tablespoons full-fat buttermilk, divided
+- 1 cup plus 2 tablespoons full-fat buttermilk

 - Very soft or melted butter for brushing baked biscuits